COVID-19: Here's Latest Rundown Of Cases In Ulster, Sullivan By Towns

-There were two new novel coronavirus (COVID-19) deaths in Ulster County, as cases there and in Sullivan County remained relatively steady day-to-day.
+New deaths tied to novel coronavirus (COVID-19) were reported in both Ulster and Sullivan counties over the weekend.

-As of Friday, May 1, there have been 20 new confirmed COVID-19 cases in Ulster County, bringing the total to 1,358.
-There were 32 new COVID-19 cases in Sullivan County for a total of 887 since the outbreak began in early March.
+As of Monday, May 4, there are a total of 792 active COVID-19 cases in Ulster County, with 955 positive cases in Sullivan County, with 396 active.

-There have been 37 COVID-19 deaths in Ulster, and 22 fatalities in Sullivan County.
+There have been 44 COVID-19 deaths in Ulster, and 23 fatalities in Sullivan County during the 65 days of the pandemic.

-In Ulster, there have been 5,497 residents who have tested negatively for COVID-19, while 553 COVID-19 patients have been treated at area hospitals and since released after showing no signs of the virus for two weeks.
+In Ulster, there have been 1,414 residents who tested positive, while 6,038 have tested negatively for COVID-19.
+There have been 578 COVID-19 patients who have been treated at area hospitals and since released after showing no signs of the virus for two weeks.

-In Sullivan County, there are 364 active COVID-19 cases, with 1,227 people in self-quarantine.
-Since the outbreak began in early March, more than 1,100 area residents have been placed in isolation due to the virus and have since been cleared by health officials.
+In Sullivan County, there are 1,209 people in self-quarantine.
+Since the outbreak began in early March, more than 1,341 area residents have been placed in isolation due to the virus and have since been cleared by health officials.

 In Ulster, COVID-19 cases were reported in: